usepvm/pvm/readme.md

 # Examples:
 pvm test # ..............................
 Runs all tests with Normal (default) verbosity. pvm test use install # ..................
 Runs only 'use.tests.ps1' and 'install.tests.ps1' files with Normal verbosity. pvm test --exclude=use,install # ........
-Runs all tests except use.tests.ps1 and install.tests.ps1 with Normal verbosity. pvm test --verbosity=Detailed # .........
+Runs all tests except 'use.tests.ps1' and 'install.tests.ps1' with Normal verbosity. pvm test --verbosity=Detailed # .........
 Runs all tests with Detailed verbosity. pvm test --coverage # ...................
 Runs all tests and generates coverage report (target: 75%) pvm test --coverage=80.5 # ..............
 Runs all tests and generates coverage report (target: 80.5%) pvm test --sort=duration # ..............
 Runs all tests and sort results by duration pvm test --tag=myTag #...................
-Runs helpers.tests.ps1 and list.tests.ps1 with Diagnostic verbosity and only runs tests with tag "myTag".
+Runs only runs tests with tag "myTag".
 ```